 Privacy Policy

 We value your privacy and data autonomy.
 This website is a public-facing destination for casual games and related information.
 It does not require account registration and does not proactively collect personally identifiable information (PII).
 We follow privacy-by-design principles—data minimization, purpose limitation, transparency, and security-by-default—and process only the limited data necessary to operate the site, improve performance and content, and maintain security and compliance.
-Unless explicitly stated or required by law, we do not sell or rent personal data.
+Except as described in the Advertising and Programmatic Partners section below, we do not sell personal information for monetary consideration.

 Scope and Key Definitions